zagatta-sonah/KeePiLive/README.md

 ### /boards/sleepypi_custom.json
 Custom microcontroller board specification for the SleepyPi2.
- * Defines some important electrotechnical stuff.
- * Written by Daniel Krebs (enlyze)

 ### custom-avrdude.py
  * Changes the Environtment Variable "UPLOADER" to the the path of the *avrdude-pi.sh* script.
-   * In case it's run on ARCH Linux, it will use the path appropriate.

-*TODO:* We should just specify the path manually because its always going to be the same location

 ### avrdude-pi.sh
  * Pulses the Reset-Line to activate flashing process for the SleepyPi microcontroller